about this Working Group

 PUCP (Co-Chair)

-In addition to our core team, a number of other engaged researchers contribute to the project.
+In addition, a number of engaged researchers contribute to the project.
 You can learn more about them and their projects here!